-For FY 2018-2019, the City is also proposing to provide \$99,850 in CDBG funds to assist the Food Bank for Monterey County to serve low and moderate income City of Salinas residents, and via 150 nonprofits in their Agency Clearinghouse Program, 74 who are located within the City of Salinas.
+For FY 2019-2020, the City is providing \$102,424 in CDBG funds to assist the Food Bank for Monterey County to serve low and moderate income City of Salinas residents, and via 150 nonprofits in their Agency Clearinghouse Program, 74 who are located within the City of Salinas.
 These agencies rely on Food Bank for Monterey County as their sole source of food used to stock emergency pantries and serve hot meals.
 These agencies include residential treatment centers, homeless shelters, domestic violence shelters, and programs/resources that support children, seniors, veterans, and persons with disabilities.

-Addressing the emergency shelter and transitional housing needs of homeless persons
+Addressing the emergency shelter and transitional housing needs of homeless persons services to clients, and HMIS.

-For the FY 2018-2019, the ESG program includes funding to support Community Homeless Solutions to provide to provide nightly shelter and meals to up to 70 homeless persons, provide case management and behavioral health services to clients, and HMIS.
 In addition, the City will serve as the lead agency for the administration of the State ESG funds for the counties of Monterey and San Benito Continuum of Care.
 These include additional funding for Community Homeless Solutions warming shelter, Interim Inc. MCHOME, and to the Central Coast Center for Independent Living's rapid-rehousing and homeless prevention program.
-In addition, the City is also proposing to use ESG funds to assist the Neighborhood Services Center Management operated by First United Methodist Church.
-The Neighborhood Services Program services meals to about 150 persons daily (six days a week), the majority of them being homeless.